jvillari/jvillari.github.io/_posts/2021-02-27-WaterfallVsAgile.md

 ---
 layout: post
-comments: true
-title: Waterfall Vs Agile: My Personal Experience
+title: Waterfall Vs Agile
+subtitle: My personal experience with both SDLCs
+tags: [books]
 ---

 Everyone in the Software industry knows Waterfall is outdated and many despise it for it’s rigidity and long feedback loops.
 How do software teams get rid of these problems?
 Enter: Agile.
 With Agile, you are able to be flexible with your process by changing something that doesn’t work and trying something new to increase productivity, quality, and even morale.
 I have become a huge supporter of agile.